 Employees often have concerns when an employer places them on administrative leave.
 This situation puts into question an employee's future, and he might have additional concerns about finances.
 Employees on administrative leave must understand how their situation affects their ability to draw unemployment compensation.

-Administrative Leave with Pay
+Administrative Leave With Pay

 Employers choose when they wish to grant paid administrative leave to employees.
 Paid administrative leave provides the employee with full compensation at his usual pay rate.
 In most cases, paid administrative leave can last for any length of time.
 Administrative leave with pay generally occurs when an employee faces a temporary personal issue that affects his ability to work.
-For example, he might receive pay if he needs time off to care for an ill spouse, child or parent.
-Once the situation no longer exists, the employer must end the period of administrative leave and bring the employee back to the work force.

 Video of the Day